 Additionally, Kompany wants his team to squeeze the pitch when defending.
 This means constantly pushing the team up as much as possible.
 Every time the opponent plays a slow, sideways pass or a back pass, the Bayern player man-marking the opposition player who receives the ball pushes up.
 When this happens, the rest of the team has to follow to stay compact.
 When the next pass comes, the next player pushes up, forcing the opponent back even more.
 They do this because it forces the opponent further from the Bayern Munich goal, making it harder to create chances.

-Issues with the Man-to-man Press
+Issues with the Man-to-Man Press

 Pressing in an aggressive man-to-man system comes with significant risks.
 While it can force mistakes and win the ball high up the pitch, it leaves large spaces vulnerable to exploitation.
 If just one player is beaten or fails to track their man, the opposition can easily bypass the press, creating numerical advantages in key areas.
 This system requires perfect coordination and constant high energy; if fatigue sets in or communication breaks down, it can leave the defensive line exposed.